Where newfound facts suggest people alter their

 much on the ruling political mind-set.
 What can be done in a democracy

-could be unthinkable in a communist block, and vice-versa.
+could be unthinkable in a communist block, and visa-versa.
 But even within

 Western democracies, the political mind-set sways sufficiently (usually